firecomm/firecomm.io-2.0/static/docs/GettingStarted/intro2.0.md

 npm i --save firecomm
 ```

-## 1. Define a `.proto` file
+## 1. Define a .proto file
-Let's begin by creating a file named `exampleAPI.proto` that will live inside a `proto` folder.
-This file will define the name of the *Package*, the names of the *Services*, the *RPC methods* and the structured data of each *Message* sent and received.
+The .proto file is the schema for your Servers and client Stubs.
+It defines the package you will build which will give your Server and Client superpowers -- Remote Procedure Call (RPC) methods.
+RPC methods define what Message Object the client Stubs send and what the server Handlers respond with.
 ```protobuf
 // proto/exampleAPI.proto
 syntax = "proto3";